 Students are asked to look at an image and answer a question about it.
 This helps them to develop image interpretation skills.
-The image is usually taken from the Better world video and it is always something related to the topic of the video that follows.
+The image is usually taken from the Better world, Better me video and it is always something related to the topic of the video that follows.

-Better world video
+Better world, Better me video

-- Students watch a video related to one of the Sustainable Development Goals. - The Better World videos are between 2-3 minutes long and they explain an area of the SDG in a context that students can relate to. - The videos can be accessed through the interactive PDF or directly in the digital platform.
-The audioscript is available in the Answer key.
+- The Better world, Better me videos are related to one of the Sustainable Development Goals.
+They are between 3-4 minutes long and they explain an area of the SDG in a context that students can relate to. - The videos can be accessed through the interactive PDF or directly in the digital platform.
+The audioscript is available in the Answer key. - The video is split into two parts. - Students watch part 1 of the Better world, Better me video and answer the questions. - Next, students watch part 2 of the video.
+It is followed by a comprehension task to check students' understanding of the video and also to get them focused on the key themes that will be explored further later on in the session.